decentraland/documentation/content/creator/wearables-and-emotes/wearables/wearables-overview.md

 **Wearables are organized into different categories, depending on what part of an avatar they modify:**

 - Body shape (the shape of the entire avatar)
-- Hat
-- Helmet
 - Hair
 - Facial hair
 - Head
-- Upper body (e.g. jacket or shirt)
+- Upper body
-- Lower body (e.g. pants or shorts)
+- Lower body
 - Feet
 - Skin

 **Wearables can also include accessories that are applied to different parts of an avatar’s body:**

 - Mask
+- Hat
+- Helmet
 - Eyewear
 - Earring
 - Tiara (a crown, or other accessory that sits on top of the head)